 One of the ways we determine safety in cosmetics is through cosmetic stability testing.
 Natural ingredients are just not as stable as synthetic ones.
 They are prone to oxidation, UV degradation and other biodegradable processes.
 Now, this is generally great for the environment.
 And it is one of the reasons people point to natural cosmetics as being better.
 I don’t disagree.
 However, from a formulation standpoint, this means natural beauty products will not last as long as synthetic ones.
 Over time they become less effective and also less safe.

 One of the reasons to claim the products become less safe over time is because out in nature, there are a lot of microbes living free.
 In fact, I’m writing this during the COVID 19 pandemic which is a great illustration of how microbes like viruses, bacteria, yeasts, and molds are everywhere.
-If you use proper preservation techniques and you process natural ingredients to kill off microbes, it’s not a big problem.
+If you use cosmetic preservatives and you process natural ingredients to kill off microbes, it’s not a big problem.

 But with demands that natural formulations are “preservative free” or contain only natural, less-effective preservatives, this become a huge problem.
 In fact, most of the recent FDA recalls of cosmetics are the result of inadequately preserved cosmetics (e.g. contamination).
 Synthetics are not as appealing as food sources for microbes so this is less of a problem.